Is It Safe to Travel to Sri Lanka in 2026?

 Traveler Impact

-Solo travelers face significant risks from civil unrest and potential terrorist attacks, particularly in crowded public areas and during protests, which can turn violent unexpectedly.
+Solo travelers face significant risks from civil unrest and potential violence during protests, which can occur without warning and may escalate quickly.

-Business travelers may encounter disruptions due to protests and unrest, but major cities have adequate infrastructure; however, they should remain vigilant in public spaces.
+Business travelers may experience disruptions due to civil unrest and limited consular services, but major cities have adequate infrastructure for meetings and accommodations.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Sri Lanka.